KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 By clicking on the icon highlighted in the below image a *Field chooser* appears.
-Here you can handle some properties as ordering just by clicking the arrow appearing on the right side of each field.
+Here you can handle some properties as ordering just by clicking the arrow appearing on the right side of each field or you can simply change the attributes to show in your pivot table.

        .. figure:: media/image090.png

    Pivot widget - Field chooser

-You can also apply filters on values just by clicking the funnel icon.
+Filters on values can be applied just by clicking the funnel icon.

        .. figure:: media/image091.png

    Pivot widget - applying filters

-You can also decide to visualize a measure as simple text or icon or both.
 By default all fields are visualized as text.
 In case you need a specific measure to represented i.e. as an icon you just need to click the *plus icon*, select a measure column from the drop down menu and the *visualization* type.

        .. figure:: media/image092.png

    Pivot widget - displaying measures as text or icon

-You can also apply conditional styles to a measure so that when resulting i.e. greater that a specific value the color can be a different one.
+Conditional styles can also be applied to a measure so that when resulting i.e. greater that a specific value the color can be a different one.
+If a given column has to be represented as an icon it is important to handle this property.

        .. figure:: media/image093.png